GSA/piv-guides/_networkconfig/03_managingtrustroots.md

 permalink: networkconfig/trustedroots/
 ---

-You want your network domain to trust your users and their PIV credentials.
-Your workstations and servers also need to be able to trust the network domain.
-Trust and certificate chains are reviewed in the [Certificate Trust](../../pivcertchains) overview and this page includes information on configuring your network domain.
+You want your Active Directory domain, including servers and workstations, to trust user's PIV credentials for authentication.
+Trust and certificate chains are reviewed in the [Certificate Trust](../../pivcertchains) overview, and this page includes information on configuring your Active Directory domain.

-There are two trust stores to consider for your network domain:
+There are two trust stores to consider for your Active Directory domain:

 - [Trusted Root Certification Authorities Trust Store](#trusted-root-certification-authorities-trust-store)
 - [Enterprise NTAuth Trust Store](#enterprise-ntauth-trust-store)